network-charles/CKA/Lab 11/README.md

 ### Deploy a new pod again

 This pod has a label that will match incoming pods.
-It is also scheduled to any node in the `eu-west-2` region via the `topology.kubernetes.io/region=eu-west-2a` key value pair.
+It is also scheduled to any node in the `eu-west-2` region via the `topology.kubernetes.io/region=eu-west-2a` key-value pair.

 `kubectl create -f yaml/pod.yml`